A – L

 Ingrown Nails

-Ingrown nails are nails whose corners or sides dig painfully into the skin, often causing infection.
-They are frequently caused by improper nail trimming, but also by shoe pressure, injury, fungus infection, heredity, and poor foot structure.
+Ingrown ToenailIngrown toe nails have borders or sides that dig painfully into the skin, often causing infection.
+They are frequently caused by improper nail trimming, but can also be caused by shoe pressure, injury, fungal infection, and poor foot structure.
+Infected ingrown toe nails are trimmed and drained under sterile technique with local anesthesia (injections) in the office.
+If the ingrown toenail is chronic or reoccurring, then a permanent removal of the offending nail border can be performed while keeping the rest of the nail intact.